Get a Complete Collection of 1934-35 National Parks Stamps

 This is your chance to get all 20 National Parks single stamps issued in 1934 and 1935.
 You’ll get both the regular perforated stamps as well as the “Farley’s Follies” ungummed imperforate issues of 1935.
 Read on to discover the stories behind these stamps…

-In 1935, the Post Office came up with a solution – the reissue in sheet form of all the stamps issued since March 4, 1933, in imperforate, ungummed condition, and in sufficient numbers to satisfy public demand.
-Among those stamps re-issued ungummed and imperforate were the National Parks issues.
+In 1935, the post office came up with a solution – the reissue in sheet form of all the stamps issued since March 4, 1933, in imperforate, ungummed condition, and in sufficient numbers to satisfy public demand.
+Among those stamps re-issued ungummed and imperforate were the national parks stamps.